 This historic walled city is full of exquisite architecture and ancient history.
 There’s nowhere in the UK which feels quite as medieval as York, with its tangled cobweb of cobbled streets.

-Visit the breathtaking York Minster, arguably the most beautiful of Gothic cathedrals in the world, before heading to the cities myriad of museums, cafes, and traditional English pubs.
+Visit the breathtaking York Minster, arguably the most beautiful of Gothic cathedrals in the world, before heading to the city’s myriad of museums, cafes, and traditional English pubs.
 York is a fascinating city – great for families and history buffs.

-The Lake District is the countries largest national park, and home to England’s highest mountain and deepest lake – Scafell Pike and Wastwater.
+The Lake District is the country’s largest national park, and home to England’s highest mountain and deepest lake – Scafell Pike and Wastwater.
 It’s probably the UK’s most famous scenic area, and with good reason, too.
-The area’s sixteen beautiful lakes, endless majestic mountains, dramatic valleys and charming villages mean there so much to see and do in this 912-mile park.
+The area’s sixteen beautiful lakes, endless majestic mountains, dramatic valleys and charming villages mean there is so much to see and do in this 912-mile park.

-It’s great for outdoorsy type, with opportunities galore for hiking, walking and water spots.
+It’s great for the outdoorsy type, with opportunities galore for hiking, walking and water spots.
 The romantic park is often visited because of its strong literary connections.
 Beatrix Potter was a dedicated Lake District lover and took much of his inspiration from the breathtaking scenery.

-This North Eastern National Park is the perfect place to get away from it all.
+This North-Eastern National Park is the perfect place to get away from it all.
 It’s the least populated park in the UK, making it one of the UK’s most tranquil and secluded locations.